Season 2, Episode 13: “Mizumono”

 * For a review of the previous episode, “Tome-wan” – click here

-* For reviews of Season 3 starting with Episode 1 “Antipasto” – click here
+* For a recap & review of the Season 3 premiere, “Antipasto” – click here

-In this finale for Season 2, the start sees Hannibal Lecter (Mads Mikkelsen) getting himself ready to head off into the great wide world.
+We start as Hannibal Lecter (Mads Mikkelsen) getting himself ready to head off into the great wide world.
 Who knows exactly where.
 First, he pens a letter and invites Jack Crawford (Laurence Fishburne) to dinner, which Jack and Will Graham (Hugh Dancy) mull over a little together.

 Hannibal talks fondly of his Memory Palace.
 He believes, in his heart of hearts, that Will is about to run away with him, putting the FBI, Jack Crawford, Alana Bloom, and everything/everyone else behind them.
 They’re like two lovers about to elope to some far away place and be together forever.
 It’s one of the most compelling modern love stories, this Hannibal-Will dynamic, and all the while it’s one that’s totally heterosexual.
 Even in Season 3, as more of this comes out, it’s not a sexual thing; it’s the ultimate love betwen two men, two brothers.

-Greatest intensity out of “Mizumono” comes when Will Graham shows up at Lecter’s house to discover all the awful, bloody mess that has begun to happen.
+The greatest intensity comes when Will Graham shows up at Lecter’s house to discover all the awful, bloody mess that has begun to happen.